-The General Lottery provides students an opportunity to select all other housing options not chosen in the Blocking, Co-Op and Substance-Free lotteries or otherwise pre-assigned.
+The General Lottery provides students an opportunity to select all other housing options not chosen in the Co-Op, Substance Free and Blocking lotteries or otherwise pre-assigned.
 You do NOT need to sign up for the General Lottery.
 Below is an outline of when numbers will be called.

 ** This schedule is tentative.
 There may be delays, so keep track of the progress of the lottery using the advertised media.

 The rooms available will be frequently updated on floor plans posted in the Annex at the housing lottery.
 Floor plans will also be available on the tables when you select a room.
-Please become familiar with these prior to the lottery (via the Housing Guide).
+Please become familiar with the floor plans prior to the lottery.

 **NOTE** In order to stay on schedule at the Lottery, you will have a time limit of 3 minutes to select your room.